 - We will utilize cafeteria space to the greatest extent (using designated seating/assigned seats).
-We will cohort students in the cafeteria to support contact tracing if needed. - Seating charts, podding, and/or sign in sheets will be used. - o Students will be required to wear their masks when not eating during times of high risk. - Students will observe social distancing while in the cafeteria to the extent possible.
+We will cohort students in the cafeteria to support contact tracing if needed. - Seating charts, podding, and/or sign in sheets will be used. - Students will be required to wear their masks when not eating. - Students will observe social distancing while in the cafeteria.